-- 1. In command-line window, navigate to your project directory.
-Issue the following command to install a package from the registry: - To import a Node.js package: npm install <PackageName> - To import a Python package: pip install <PackageName> where <packageName> is the name of the SDK package that you want to install, such as zos-files-for-zowe-sdk.
+1. In command-line window, navigate to your project directory.
+Issue the following command to install a package from the registry:

+- To import a Node.js package: npm install <PackageName> - To import a Python package: pip install <PackageName> where <packageName> is the name of the SDK package that you want to install, such as zos-files-for-zowe-sdk.

 The packages are installed.
 Node packages are defined in package.json in your project.
-Python packages are installed by default to \$PYTHONPATH/Lib/site-packages (Linux) or to the Python folder in your local /AppData folder (Windows).
+Python packages are installed by default to PYTHONPATH/Lib/site-packages (Linux) or to the Python folder in your local AppData folder (Windows).

-- 2. (Optional) You might want to automatically update the SDK version when updates become available, or you might want to prevent automatic updates. - To define the versioning scheme for Node packages, use npm semver. - To define versioning for Python packages, specify versions or version ranges in a requirements.txt file checked-in to your project.
-More information, see pip documentation
+- 2. (Optional) You might want to automatically update the SDK version when updates become available, or you might want to prevent automatic updates. - To define the versioning scheme for Node packages, use semantic versioning. - To define versioning for Python packages, specify versions or version ranges in a requirements.txt file checked-in to your project.
+For more information, see pip install in the pip documentation.